Boulder Valley School District

 6. “Harassment” is any unwelcome verbal, written, graphic, visual, physical, or other conduct directed at an individual or group of individuals on the basis of any real or perceived class membership protected by federal and/or Colorado law that is subjectively offensive to the individual alleging harassment and is objectively offensive to a reasonable individual who is a member of the same protected class.
 The conduct or communication need not be severe or pervasive to constitute discrimination or harassment and is a violation of Board Policy if:

-• the conduct or communication has the purpose or effect of unreasonably interfering with the individual’s educational or work performance or creating an intimidating, hostile, or offensive educational or working environment
+c. the conduct or communication has the purpose or effect of unreasonably interfering with the individual’s educational or work performance or creating an intimidating, hostile, or offensive educational or working environment.

 7. “Protected classes” include race, creed, color, gender, sex, sexual orientation, gender identity or expression, transgender status, religion, national origin, immigration/citizenship status, physical characteristics, ancestry, age, pregnancy, marital status, veteran status, disability, family composition and genetic information of an employee or applicant for employment.

-4. “Gender identity” means an individual’s innate sense of the individual’s own gender, which may or may not correspond with the individual’s sex assigned at birth. it is discriminatory to knowingly or intentionally use a name other than a student's chosen name.”
+d.
+“Gender identity” means an individual’s innate sense of the individual’s own gender, which may or may not correspond with the individual’s sex assigned at birth.
+It is discriminatory to knowingly or intentionally use a name or pronoun other than a student's chosen name or pronoun.

 8. “Reporting Party” means a person who raises a concern or allegation of discrimination or harassment on behalf of a complainant with the compliance officer.
 Any district student, employee, or community member may be a reporting party.